codeigniter4/shield/docs/references/authentication/tokens.md

 By default, the Access Tokens don't expire unless they meet the Access Token lifetime expiration after their last used date.

 Access Tokens can be set to expire through the `generateAccessToken()` method.
 This takes the expiration date as the $expiresAt argument.
-It's also possible to update an existing HMAC key using `setAccessTokenById($HmacTokenID, $expiresAt)`
+To update or remove an existing HMAC key expiration date use `setAccessTokenById($HmacTokenID, $expiresAt)`

 `$expiresAt` [Time](/libraries/time.html) object